-If weather conditions are likely to cause severe disruption across the county, the Head of Infrastructure and Asset Management or the Asset Commissioning and Policy Manager and the Countywide Decision Maker, will activate the Severe Weather Plan for winter service.
+If weather conditions are likely to cause severe disruption across the county, the Assistant Director of Highways Services or the Head of Contract and Commissioning and the Countywide Decision Maker, will activate the Severe Weather Plan for winter service.

 A separate decision will be made whether to activate our severe weather desk.
 When activated the severe weather desk is located at Phoenix House in the Suffolk Highways control hub.
 In times of severe weather, the control hub will operate on a 24/7 basis.